marslo/myvim/Configurations/Linux/Vim74/bundle/vim-css3-syntax/README.md

   * Changed unexpectedly
   * Removed silently

-These must be supported by seperate syntax plugins (Vim 7.4's default CSS syntax file supports this).
+These must be supported by separate syntax plugins (Vim 7.4's default CSS syntax file supports this).
 If you want to highlight prefixed properties or functions manually, `:highlight` and `:match` would help:

     :highlight VendorPrefix guifg=#00ffff gui=bold
     :match VendorPrefix /-\(moz\|webkit\|o\|ms\)-[a-zA-Z-]\+/